rubberduck203/led-driver-kata/README.md

 The device will have 8 memory mapped, single color, LEDs.
 The pins are active HIGH.
-On power up, all of the lights are off.

 The low bit maps to LED1; high bit to LED8.